Beginners Guide to Processing Film Posted On 30th March 2017 To Beginner Series & Film

 We have a range of film developers suitable for tank processing including: 3 powder developers (ID-11, MICROPHEN and PERCEPTOL) and 5 liquid developers (ILFOTEC DD-X, ILFOSOL 3, ILFOTEC LC29, ILFOTEC HC, and PHENISOL).

 Details on the other developers and their best/special characteristics can be seen in the table below.
-We also have technical information sheets for all our chemistry on their product pages.
+We also have technical information sheets for all our chemicals on their product pages.

 The key difference between them is that HYPAM is compatible with a hardener while RAPID FIXER is not.
 As our films are all sufficiently robust, hardeners are typically not required but some people still prefer to use them.